MacroGlobe/macroglobe.github.com/index.md

 # Gaze on Our Planet
-- Watch for lives and properties.
+- Watching natural hazards for lives and properties.
+- Promoting resilient and efficient growth.
-- Promote healthy and sustainable growth.
+- Seeking healthy and sustainable future.